LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 ### Character counter

-The Character Counter provides agents with the ability to validate the number of characters in a message they are crafting.
+The character counter provides agents with the ability to validate the number of characters in a message they are crafting.

 * Messages crafted in the Transcript that hit the channel character limit provide a “message not sent” error to the agent
 * Agents select the menu navigation at the bottom right of the Social Widget